 Recall from our discussion of cis-trans isomerism that each carbon has a bond that points up to the top face of the ring and a bond that points down to the bottom face.
 Don't get these confused with the axial/equatorial classification.
 One equatorial bond isn't necessarily cis to another equatorial bond, and the same applies for axial bonds.
 The up/down orientation of an axial position changes from one carbon to its neighbors.
 If axial is up on one carbon, axial will be down on its two neighbors.
 The same is true for equatorial positions.

 The chair conformation is used so frequently that you should become comfortable with drawing them.
 The most important feature of chair conformations is that they consist of three sets of parallel C-C bonds.
-Begin by drawing the six C-C bonds that comprise the skeleton of the chair:
+Begin by drawing the six C-C bonds that comprise the skeleton of the chair: Drawing the equatorial bonds in the correct orientations is probably the trickiest part of the process.
+A useful rule to remember is that each equatorial bond is parallel to one set of C-C bonds you have already drawn.
+The parallel C-C bonds are the ones that the current carbon is not attached to: Finally, fill in the axial bonds, which are just lines going up and down.

 Like other conformations we have studied, chair conformations are in a state of constant flux.
 Because all the C-C bonds are interconnected, they cannot rotate independently but have to move together.
 For example, one end of the chair could "flip up" to put the cyclohexane ring in a boat conformation.